-Join Matt Piper for an in-depth discussion in this video Recording audio tracks, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Recording audio tracks, part of Learning Reason 7.

 Recording audio in Reason is really easy.…It basically comes down to creating an audio track.…Selecting the correct audio input on your audio interface, and pressing Record.…But I'm going to show you all the options here.…If I overwhelm you with all the little details, please just…remember, create an Audio track, select your Audio input, and press Record.…So the first thing we'll do, is create the audio track.…You can go up to the Create Menu and Create Audio Track.…As you saw, there is also a little shortcut here.…

 So I could create that track with the key combination Cmd+T, or Ctrl+T on Windows.…And when I create that audio track, three things happen.…An audio track appears in the sequencer.…Let me drag that up so you can see the whole thing.…And if I…press F5, so we can see the mixer, an audio track appears in the mixer.…I should say an audio channel.…And, an audio track device appears in the rack.…And that's basically your input/output rack module for the channel in the mixer.…

 And we'll talk a little more about that later in the course.…

 - Creating drum beats with Redrum and the Kong Drum Designer

 - Live sampling

 - Working in the mixer and the rack

 - Processing your tracks with compression, EQ, and effects